How to Manage/Resize Partitions on Windows 10/11 without Losing Data?

 There are several free tools that can help you modify or resize partitions on your Windows 10/11 operating system.
 If your computer came with Windows 10/11 pre-installed, you might only have one partition.
 However, if you have already created multiple partitions and want to resize or merge them, you can do it without the need for any third-party tools.
 There is no need to hire a technician, as the process is simple and can be done by following a few easy steps.

-The inbuilt tool for managing partitions in Windows 11/10 is Disk Management, which allows users to create, delete, modify, and format partitions.
+The built-in tool for managing partitions in Windows 11/10 is Disk Management, which allows users to create, delete, modify, and format partitions.
 This tool eliminates the need for downloading additional software to manage your disk partitions, and it even enables users to change the drive letters.
 The Disk Management window comprises two panes, with the top pane displaying a list of volumes and the bottom pane showing a graphical representation of available disks and their respective volumes.
 When a volume is selected in the top pane, the bottom pane shows the disk that contains that volume.
 In case a disk or volume is chosen in the bottom pane, the top pane displays the corresponding volume.
 If your computer has more than one hard disk installed, the bottom pane will show Disk 0, Disk 1, and so on.

 How to resize a partition on Windows 11/10?